vishnuraosharma/TMNIST-Alphabet/README.md

 # Recognizing Digits with Convolutional Neural Networks

 ## Overview
 This repository contains a Jupyter Notebook that demonstrates the implementation of Convolutional Neural Networks (CNN) for digit recognition.
 The project utilizes the TMNIST dataset, consisting of 2,990 samples from Google Fonts.
-The implemented model achieves a remarkable accuracy of 99.4% on the test set, showcasing the effectiveness of CNNs in image classification tasks.
+The implemented model achieves a remarkable accuracy of 99.3% on the test/validation set, showcasing the effectiveness of CNNs in image classification tasks.

 ## Topics & Technologies
 - Convolutional Neural Networks (CNN)